 Don’t leave any animals in cars.
-Don’t crack the window and pop into the store “for a few minutes”.
+Don’t crack the window and pop into the store “for a few minutes.”
 Don’t park in the shade and walk away, thinking everything is cool (literally and figuratively).
-When it’s 70 degrees outside, the temperature in a car it can reach up to 115 degrees within the hour.
+When it’s 70 degrees outside, the car's temperature can reach up to 115 degrees within the hour.

 Breaking into someone’s car to rescue an at-risk animal is—in this author’s opinion—the right thing to do.
 It is, however, something that you need to take extraordinary caution in dealing with, as your actions could be considered a criminal act.
+Even though that's illegal, saving an animal should be your priority.
 Some owners will be grateful for saving their beloved pet’s life, but there is always the risk of paying for the damaged property.
 Read more about laws here.

 - Excessive panting